Women & Bleeding Disorders

 Because of the myth that women do not have bleeding disorders, their condition often goes undiagnosed or misdiagnosed.
 This can cause serious consequences for women.
 Unfortunately it has led to some women suffering with debilitating menstrual bleeding every month without treatment.
 It has also resulted in unnecessary hysterectomies, life-threatening complications during childbirth, surgery, and after injury and accidents.

-Because Von Willebrand Disease (VWD) is so common, the American College of Obstetricians and Gynecologists has issued a recommendation that every adolescent girl with severe menorrhagia (heavy menstrual bleeding) be screened for VWD.
+Since Von Willebrand Disease (VWD) is so common, the American College of Obstetricians and Gynecologists has issued a recommendation that every adolescent girl with severe menorrhagia (heavy menstrual bleeding) be screened for VWD.
 They have also recommended VWD screening for any adult woman with significant menorrhagia without another cause, and prior to any hysterectomy for excessive menstrual bleeding.